-Admissions decisions for entry into the masters program are made in the spring of each year.
-Application submission deadline is January 1st each calendar year.
-The Admissions Committee will review applications 4 - 5 weeks after the deadline to allow CSDCAS time to complete the verification of student documents.
-If admitted you may begin the program in the fall semester of the same calendar year.
-If you are interested in visiting our Department, please access link for the Campus Visit Schedule.
+Admissions decisions for entry into the masters program in Speech Pathology are made in spring.
+Preference will be given to applicants whose files are complete by January 1st each calendar year.
+If admitted, students may enter the program in either the following summer or fall semester.
+If you are interested in visiting our Department, please access this link for the Campus Visit Schedule.

 Admission Processes for Graduate Entry

 Applications to the Masters program are administered through the Council of Academic Programs in Communication Sciences and Disorders Centralized Application Service for Clinical Education in Audiology and Speech Language Pathology.

 A Centralized Application Service is frequently used in medicine and other health profession disciplines.
 This web-based service for audiology and speech-language pathology students has been created to provide a convenient site for prospective applicants to apply to multiple schools.
 Applicants access a single portal to research and compare the different schools in a systematic and comparative way.
 The system provides a real-time status tool so that applicants may check the status of their applications, transcripts, and letters of reference online at any time.

 In order to apply for the SLP Graduate program, prospective applicants should go to https://portal.csdcas.org.
 This link will allow you to make application to the program and monitor your application.
 As part of this process, you will need to supply to CSDCAS the following: